Haute-Autorite-de-Sante/sphinx-pandera/docs/source/usage.md

 > 📝 **Note**
 > This command will generate html files in `docs/_build/html`.
 > The home page is the `docs/_build/html/index.html` file.

+## Publishing a new release on pypi

+1. Check in `pyproject.toml` that the version of the package is correct
+1. `git tag -a 0.0.3` the revision you want to release
+1. `git push --tags`
+1. In Gitlab create a new release from tag
+1. Sync repo in github
+1. ` export POETRY_PYPI_TOKEN_PYPI=<your scoped pypi token>`
+1. `poetry publish --build` to push to pypi